jtm2021/Titan/README.md

 # Titan

-Titan (stylized as TiT@N) is a fictitious *Digital Marketing Agency*.
-It is a growing business that helps its clients boost its presence in the market.
-It has three basic pages that users can navigate (Homepage, About Page and Contact Page).
-This website is made using pure HTML and CSS.
+Welcome to Titan (stylized as TiT@N), a leading Digital Marketing Agency that specializes in helping businesses enhance their online presence and reach their target audience.
+Our team of experts is dedicated to providing customized digital marketing solutions that will help our clients achieve their goals and grow their business.

+Our website features three essential pages that users can navigate with ease, including our Homepage, About Page, and Contact Page.
+Our homepage showcases our core services and highlights our commitment to delivering top-notch digital marketing solutions.
+On our About Page, you can learn more about our company, our team, and our mission to help businesses succeed in the digital world.
+And finally, our Contact Page provides easy access to get in touch with us to discuss your project needs.

+We take pride in creating a unique and dynamic website that reflects our commitment to providing exceptional digital marketing services.
+Our website was developed using pure HTML and CSS, ensuring a seamless user experience and optimal performance.

+Thank you for visiting Titan, and we look forward to helping you achieve your digital marketing goals.

 ![Mockup](./images/screenshots/mockup.png "Titan Mockup")